atelanuj/DevOps_notes/README.md

 - Init containers share the same resources (CPU, memory, network) with the main application containers

 `**Sidecar**`

 - They run alongside the main application container, providing additional capabilities like logging, monitoring, or data synchronization.
 - Unlike init containers, sidecar containers remain running for the life of the pod.
 - They are used to enhance or extend the functionality of the primary app container without altering the primary application code.
 - For example, a logging sidecar might collect logs from the main container and forward them to a central log store.
 - whereas sidecar containers support all these probes to control their lifecycle.

-### Mutiple `Init` conatainers:
+### Mutiple `Init` conatainers

 - If you specify multiple init containers for a Pod, kubelet runs each init container sequentially
 - Each init container must succeed before the next can run.
 - When all of the init containers have run to completion, `kubelet` initializes the application containers for the Pod and runs them as usual.
 - If any of the initContainers fail to complete, Kubernetes restarts the Pod repeatedly until the Init Container succeeds.
 - if the pod fails to restart after sevral attemps then K8s gives up and pod goes into `crashloopbackoff` error.

 Example 2:

 ```
     apiVersion: v1
     kind: Pod